SergeyReizman/My_Simple_Portfolio/README.md

 - **Contact:** Provide contact details such as email and GitHub links.

 #### **Navigation:**
 - Smooth scrolling with an intuitive and user-friendly interface.
+- Sticky navigation bar for consistent access to site sections.

 #### **Accessibility:**
 - Fully WCAG 2.1-compliant, ensuring inclusivity with:
   - **High-contrast color schemes** for readability.
   - **ARIA roles** for screen readers.
   - **Keyboard navigation support** with visible `:focus` indicators on interactive elements.
   - **Screen reader support** using semantic HTML5 elements and descriptive labels.
+  - **Implement skip links for improved keyboard navigation.**

 #### **Enhanced Visual Design:**
 - Ocean-inspired themes with light and deep blues for a cohesive aesthetic.
 - Subtle hover effects on buttons, links, and project cards for improved interaction feedback.
 - Alternating background colors to visually separate content sections.
+- Integrate CSS animations for project card reveals on scroll.

 - **Interactive Section Hover Effects**: Added hover effects on section headings to improve interactivity and make the sections more engaging for users.

 #### **Future Features:**